WGBH-MLA/keystrokelabeler/README.md

 For details on file organization and data structures, consult [labeler_data_structure.md](docs/labeler_data_structure.md).

-You start the labeler simply by opening `labeler.html` in your web browser.
+You start the labeler simply by opening the `labeler.html` file in your web browser.

-You exit the labeler simply by closing the browser window.  **Note:** *When the browser window closes, any labels you have created will be lost, unless you save your progress by exporting the array of labels.*
+You exit the labeler simply by closing the browser window.  **Note:** *When the browser window closes, any labels you have created will be lost, unless you save your progress.*

-You can save your progress by using the "Export JS array" button and saving the file `img_arr_prog.js` in the same directory as `labeler.html` and the other JavaScript files.
-The next time you load `labeler.html` from that directory, your previously entered labels will be registered by the labeler.
+You can save your progress by using the "Save progress" button and saving the file `img_arr_prog.js` in the same directory as `labeler.html` and `img_arr_init.js`.
+The next time you load `labeler.html` from that directory, your previously entered labels will be loaded into the labeler.

 ### Labeler operation